w3c/wai-curricula/content/designer/forms-design.md

   * radio buttons for single selections
   * buttons for input submission
 * identify the compatibility issues and cognitive overload from using form elements with unintended purposes
-* evaluate the use of standard versus non-standard form elements and select those which minimize extra work to include accessibility features at a later phase
+* evaluate the use of standard versus non-standard form elements and select those which minimize extra work to make them accessible at a later phase
 * identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose

 ### Teaching Ideas for Topic